|

 Interference Prediction Calculator that I use

-to provide the Sun Outage information for the satellite earth stations that I
+to provide the Sun Outage information for the satellite earth stat

 work with.
 It is very easy to use and the results are very accurate.